jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ### Serving a Model

-To serve a model, run the `serve.sh` script giving it the name of the model to serve.
+To serve a model, run `serve.sh` giving it the name of the model to serve.

 `./serve.sh my-model`